-In the year 2016, the debate surrounding failover is no longer about whether it’s important.
-(Everyone knows preventing downtime is a key aspect of protecting a company’s bottom line.)
-These days the bigger question regarding business continuity centers on which type of failover to utilize for your specific needs.
+The debate surrounding failover is no longer a question of whether it’s important or not: preventing downtime is a key aspect of protecting a company’s bottom line.
+These days the bigger question regarding business continuity centers on which type of failover solution to utilize for your specific needs.

-There are three main ways to set up failover through 4G LTE connectivity — each with its own unique merits in certain circumstances:
+There are three main ways to set up failover through cellular connectivity — each with its own unique merits in certain circumstances.

-When downtime is financially and operationally unacceptable — which is always — many companies with hundreds or even thousands of locations use Cradlepoint ARC CBA routers to provide overlay failover.
-This device converts a 4G LTE signal to Ethernet to provide the location’s traditional wired-line router a second “wired” WAN connection instead of one.
+When network downtime is financially and operationally unacceptable — which is always — many companies with hundreds or even thousands of locations use Cradlepoint branch adapters to provide overlay failover.
+These adapters convert a cellular signal to Ethernet to provide the location’s traditional wired-line router with an additional “wired” WAN connection.

 In this scenario, the two WAN connections are always live, with the traditional router determining when failover is necessary.
-This is a major boon for companies that need reliable failover but don’t have the time, budget or need to completely overhaul their network architecture.
+This is a major boon for companies that need reliable failover but don’t have the time, budget, or need to completely overhaul their enterprise network architecture.
 Overlay failover is a simple, effective solution.
-Another cost benefit, if Cradlepoint’s NetCloud Manager is being used, is the ability to route Out-of-Band Management (OOBM) through a console cable connected between the CBA850 and the console port of the existing router.
+Another cost benefit, through Cradlepoint’s NetCloud Manager, is the ability to route Out-of-Band Management (OOBM) through a console cable connected between the adapter and the console port of the primary router.